 Back in the autumn of 2008, a few months after Boris Johnson had become London Mayor for the first time, journalist Adam Bienkov spotted similarities between online comments posted at certain websites and articles published by the Evening Standard, which had campaigned for Johnson with adoring zeal.

 The subject of the comments was the Mercedes-Benz Citaro, better known as the “bendy bus”.
 These vehicles had been brought to London’s streets by Ken Livingstone and were relentlessly attacked by the Johnson campaign and its media allies.
-Arguments about the pros and cons of “bendys” (they had some of each) rolled on after his May election triumph.
+Arguments about the pros and cons of “bendys” (they had some of each) rolled on after Johnson’s May election triumph.

 A piece by Bienkov about the issue for the blog he published at the time attracted this anonymous response: “There’s a certain mad, self-destructive nobility in the Ken Left’s dogged defence of some of the most disliked things in London,” the unnamed commenter wrote.
 “What’s next – a campaign to rehabilitate Rose West?”
 This rang a bell with Bienkov, who drew attention to the following passage from an Evening Standard column: